Institutional definitions are agreed upon as the definitions of record used when developing

 A statement of the estimated fiscal impact of proposed legislation.

-The annual period of time utilized for maintaining university financial records and
+The period of time utilized for maintaining university financial records.
+It commences on July 1 in one calendar

 Full-Time Equivalent (FTE)